-5. PROCEDURES FOR DEALING WITH CONCERNS ABOUT A CHILD
+PROCEDURES FOR DEALING WITH CONCERNS ABOUT A CHILD

 If staff suspect or hear an allegation or complaint of abuse or neglect from a child or any third party, they must follow the relevant procedure below.
-Staff should not assume that somebody else will take action and share information that might be critical in keeping children safe.

 All staff should:

-- listen carefully - avoid asking leading questions - reassure the individual that the allegation/complaint will be taken seriously - not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the child) and explain that the information needs to be passed to the appropriate person in a position of responsibility who will ensure that the correct action is taken. - not take a decision as to whether or not the abuse has taken place. - safeguard and preserve all evidence for example, scribbled notes, mobile phones containing text messages, clothing or computer equipment. - Refer to their 5 key points card

-• Submit an accurate written and signed record of the disclosure and action taken.
+- listen carefully - avoid asking leading questions - reassure the individual that the allegation/complaint will be taken seriously - not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the child) and explain that the information needs to be passed to the appropriate person in a position of responsibility who will ensure that the correct action is taken. - not take a decision as to whether or not the abuse has taken place. - safeguard and preserve all evidence for example, scribbled notes, mobile phones containing text messages, clothing or computer equipment. - Refer to their 5 key points card - Submit an accurate written and signed record of the disclosure and action taken.

 All concerns, discussions and decisions (together with reasons) made under these procedures should be recorded in writing.
 The record should include the date, time and place of the conversation and detail of what was said and done by whom and in whose presence and signed by the person making it.
-Where the allegation relates to harmful sexual behaviours, if possible the disclosure should be managed with two members of staff present (preferably one of them being the Designated Safeguarding Lead ('DSL'), EYFS DSL or their deputy).

 Where there is a safeguarding concern, the School will ensure the pupil's wishes and feelings are taken into account when determining what action to take and what services to provide.
-This is particularly important in the context of harmful behaviours, such as sexual harassment and sexual violence.
 The School manages this by providing the opportunity to speak to trusted adults.
 However, there may be times when the situation is so serious that decisions may need to be taken, after all appropriate consultation, that override a pupil's wishes.
 The School operates its processes with the best interests of the pupil at their heart.

-a) Early Help
+Early Help